 Goal: Use the original post as a springboard to discuss the next 12-18 months of industry changes, positioning you as the forward-thinking expert.

-This prompt leverages the “2025” intent.
+This prompt utilizes the “2025” intent.
 It shows you are focused on the future challenges your prospect will face, making your solution seem essential for survival.

 THE PREDICTIVE INSIGHT PROMPT TEMPLATE (DEPTH-C)